Common Issues with Cardiofaciocutaneous Syndrome

 Skin

 Many with CFC syndrome have skin issues, including dry skin and rough patches of skin (hyperkeratosis).
-Some may also have brown spots, called café-au-lait spots, or red birthmarks, called hemangiomas.
+Sometimes people develop small bumps on their arms, legs or face (keratosis pilaris).
+Some people with CFC may also have brown spots, called café-au-lait spots, or red birthmarks, called hemangiomas

 Physical Features

-People with CFC syndrome have distinct facial features, such as a long face, full lips and low set ears, which can change over time.
-Although those with CFC syndrome share many facial features, they also resemble their own family members.
+People with CFC syndrome have distinct facial features which can change over time.
+These include a high forehead, long face, full lips, a short nose, and low set ears.
+Eyes are often widely spaced.
+People may have drooping upper eyelids.
+Although those with CFC syndrome share many facial features, they also look like their own family members.

 People with CFC syndrome often have fine, curly hair.
-They can also have curvature of the spine (scoliosis), differences in the shape of their chest, and flat feet.
+They can also have curvature of the spine (scoliosis), differences in the shape of their chest, flat feet and short stature.

 Learning and Development